ecohealthalliance/reservoir/README.md

 - RStudio [preview edition](https://www.rstudio.com/products/rstudio/download/preview/)
 - Additional system and R libraries for geospatial (GRASS7/rgrass7) and optimization libraries (glpk/Symphony/gurobi)

 Get the images [at Docker Hub](https://cloud.docker.com/repository/docker/ecohealthalliance/reservoir/).
-The **server** tag is the primary image, and the **gpu** tag adds capabilities for hosts with NVIDIA GPUs.
+The **base** tag is the primary image, and the **gpu** tag adds capabilities for hosts with NVIDIA GPUs.
 Other tags are intermediate containers used to build these up in steps.